zorgick/commitizen-emoji/readme.md

 an engineer's time is an unacceptable luxury.

-Emojis satisfy this desire for fast and efficient scanning of commit history across files.
+Emojis satisfy this desire for fast and efficient scanning of the commit history across files.
 There are several advantages that emojis bring:

-- they're small *key text anchors* (a sequence of one or more code points that are displayed as a grapheme).
+##### 📌 they're small *key text anchors*

+Emojis are a sequence of one or more code points that are displayed as a grapheme.

-- they're *eye-catching*!
-Look at the picture below.
+##### 🧐 they're *eye-catching*

+Compare two pictures below.
+[picture 1]
+[picture 2]
-  Let's be honest!
-What drew your attention first?
-A dull formal text or a shiny emoji star ✨?
+A dull formal text looks pale next to a shiny emoji star ✨.
+Wait till you see a git log or blame a file...

-![picture 1]
-- they're *recognizable*!
+##### 📸 they're *recognizable*

 Like really!
-Sometimes it can take a certain amount of time to confidently tell the difference between this emoji 📄 and this emoji 📝, but you will definitely understand that this 🎨 means code restyle, and this 🐛 means a bug fix.
+You will definitely understand that this ⚡️ means performance improvement, and this 🐛 means a bug fix.
+You can even choose one of supported emoji packs to get around with a fixed and a relatively small amount of well recognized emojis, like a [conventional] pack;

-- they're *growing in 📈 numbers*, so you will always find a desired emoji for your needs.
+##### 📈 they're *growing in  numbers*, so you will always find a desired emoji
+for your needs.

-- they're *fun* 🎉 and *fancy* 💄!
+##### they're *fun* 🎉 and *fancy* 💄!

 Thus, these shortened focus times make the use of emojis a way to not only consume information, but to easily understand it.